HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Cook the chicken for 45 minutes.
 No peeking allowed!

-After 45 minutes, lift the lid and quickly brush the skin with a thin coat of your favorite barbecue sauce and replace the lid.
+When you hit the 45 minute mark, remove the lid, quickly brush the skin with a thin coat of your favorite barbecue sauce, and replace the lid.

 Cook for another 15 minutes and then check the internal meat temperature using an instant-read thermometer.
-The chicken is done when the breast meat registers about 160°F and the thigh registers about 170°F.
+The chicken is done when it measures 160-165°F in the thickest part of the breast and 170-175°F in the thigh.

 Crisp The Skin